-- There is not enough affordable housing. - It is challenging to find developable land in East Lampeter Township, but not more so than in other townships. - The municipal approval process can be cumbersome, but not more so than in other townships. - There are some negative community perceptions of affordable housing in East Lampeter Township. - Infrastructure inadequacies (e.g., sewer, road) must be addressed, even if zoning is amended to support more residential product. - High traffic on major routes, particularly Route 30, must be addressed. - Governmental regulations beyond the Township's control can restrict affordable housing development.
+- Securing affordable housing can be difficult for would-be renters and home buyers. - It is challenging to find developable land in East Lampeter Township, but not more so than in other townships. - The municipal approval process can be cumbersome, but not more so than in other townships. - There are some negative community perceptions of affordable housing and its impact on the community. - Infrastructure inadequacies (e.g., sewer, road) should be addressed, even if zoning is amended to support more residential product. - High traffic on major routes, particularly Route 30, should be addressed. - Governmental regulations beyond the Township's control can restrict affordable housing development.